What Is a Waiver of Extradition?

 International extraditions are governed by treaty.
 When the defendant waives or consents to extradition, they are asking to be returned to the requesting country without the benefits of an extradition hearing.

-Extradition hearings after the 1980s will generally contain a specific provision for waiver.
+Extradition hearings after the 1980s will typically contain a specific provision for waiver.
 Older treaties may not contain a comparable provision that allows the defendant to waive extradition.
 In such a case, if the defendant attempts to request a waiver, it may be denied.

 This hearing determines whether the defendant should be extradited.
-It includes the transmission of documents, the completion of massive paperwork, and the determination of whether the offenses are covered in the treaty and not an otherwise prohibited offense.
+It includes the transmission of documents, the completion of mass amounts of paperwork, and the determination of whether the offenses are covered in the treaty and not an otherwise prohibited offense.
 If the court concludes that the defendant is extraditable, the judge will certify the extradition and send the defendant to the Secretary of State, who then proceeds to transfer the defendant.

 Interstate Extradition Waivers